NYPL-Simplified/Simplified-Android-Core/RELEASING.md

 merges all of the changes back to the `master` branch, and you will also be prompted to add a message to the new `v99.0.0` tag that `git flow` will create in the repository.
 We recommend adding changelog entries here.
-You can get a plain-text version of the changelog to insert into the merge message with the following command:
+You can get a plain-text version of the changelog for the current release that you can copy and paste into the merge message using the following command:

 ```
 $ changelog write-plain